 So over time, the slight fluctuation in timbre which characterizes the early Drones steadily evolves into an extreme fluctuation between Consonance and Dissonance.
 A progression from C major to a Diminished 7th back to C major is fundamentally just a movement from a Tone-like sound to a Noise-like sound back to a Tone-like sound:

 This is the common harmonic trope of Consonance - Dissonance - Consonance.
 A tonal shape is established, then distorted, then reconfigured into another tonal shape roughly resembling the first one.
-This fluctuation between distortion and purity, between tonal destruction and tonal restortion is the central trope which the entirety of the Western musical development has been one continuous elaboration upon.
-All advances in Western music have consisted of finding new, more intense tonal distortions, and new ways to "resolve" these distortions back into their consonant form.
-The sheer intensity and drama which we find in Western music cannot be pinned on its “numerical relations” or its “logic”; rather, it is to be attributed to the deeply spiritual connotations of the Tone, and the utter violence with which our composers treat it.
-A dissonance is a twisting, pulling, pressing, cutting, an utter mangling of the Tone, whereas the resolution afterwards is the Tone's rebirth, its purification.
-In this way, a fluctuation between Consonance and Dissonance is a dreadful and exhilirating Tonal dance.
+This cycle between tonal destruction and tonal restortion forms the basic pattern at the center of all Western Harmony.
+The entire history of Western music has been one continuous effort to perfect this pattern: finding new, more intense tonal distortions, new techniques for suspending the harmony in this distorted state, and new ways of "resolving" these distortions back into their consonant form.
+Western Harmony is characterized by a nervous, fragile energy, by a constant flirtation with Noise, which threatens to shatter its tonal forms into frequency-mud at any second.
+The sheer intensity and drama which we find in Western music cannot be pinned on its “numerical relations," nor any kind of pattern-logic; rather, it is to be attributed to the deeply spiritual connotations of the Tone, and the utter violence with which our composers treat it.
+A dissonance is a twisting, pulling, pressing, cutting, an utter mangling of the Tone, whereas the resolution afterwards is its rebirth.
+The Tone is ravaged and then purified; it sins and atones.
+Western Harmony is acoustical Catholicism.

 First of all, in order to know what qualifies as a deviation from the Tone, we need to establish what a "purely Consonant" Tone is.
-Fundamentally, the Tone is a sound which is made up of many frequencies but only heard as one pitch.
-Any obscuring of this one-pitch-feeling, therefore, equals a deviation from tonal purity.
+Fundamentally, the Tone is a sound which is made up of many frequencies but only heard as one pitch; therefore, anything which obscures the feeling of this one pitch is an impurity.

 Harmonicity refers to the actual positioning of a tone's frequencies in relation to a harmonic series.
 This is pretty straightforward.
 Naturally, the frequencies in a tone are positioned so that they are all multiples of the tonic.
 Any frequencies which fall out of place from these natural harmonic-positions will jut out weirdly.